K&J Magnetics mascot, Joe Magneato

 Situation A

 The first case we'll consider looks much like the sketch shown at right, Situation A. One or more countersunk magnets are secured to the wall with screws, and corresponding magnets are attached to the item being hung (not shown).
 Maybe you are hanging a wood frame with magnets screwed to the back.
-Or, perhaps you are hanging other items, like the ones shown in our recent contest winner.
+Or, perhaps you are hanging other items.
 The item has some known weight, and you need to know how many and what size magnets to use.

 Remember that you need to use matched pairs for this setup.
 The polarity of the magnets should be opposite.
 Order one north version (a R822CS-N) and one south version (a R822CS-S).
 Or, these magnets are also sold in pairs (a R822CS-P).